Is this a new sales tax?

 305 Sections of Storm Drains Rated “Fair” (+$6,000,000)

 The actual list of projects to be completed each year and funded with revenues from the Street and Stormwater Sales Tax will be determined during the annual budget process.

 Shall the City of Merriam, Kansas be authorized to levy a special purpose city retailers’ sales tax in the amount of one-fourth of one percent (.25%) and to use revenue from such tax to pay the cost of improving certain City streets, bridges and associated drainage, which improvements may include grading, curbs, gutters, pavement and other surfacing, driveway entrances and structures, drainage work incidental thereto, service connections from utility mains, conduits or pipes necessarily lying within curb lines, streetlights, street lighting systems, storm water drains, retaining walls and area walls on public ways or land abutting thereon, sidewalks, street trees and landscaping, stormwater drainage projects, and all related improvements (“Improvements”) and all things necessary and related to such Improvements, and be authorized to pledge such sales tax for the payment of the principal and interest on general obligation bonds issued to pay the cost of such Improvements, provided that such retailers’ sales tax shall expire ten (10) years from the date it is first collected (expiration date of December 31, 2030), all pursuant to K.S.A.
 12-187 et seq. and other applicable state statutory provisions?

 First, you must be registered to vote.
-If you aren’t registered to vote, you can download the Voter Registration Application or register online.
-The deadline to register to vote in this election is Jan.
-7, 2020.
-However, voters who register after Dec.
-30, 2019 need to request a ballot as they won't be mailed one automatically.
+If you aren’t registered to vote, you can download the Voter Registration Application at www.jocoelection.org/registration.
+The deadline to register to vote in this election is January 7, 2020.
+However, voters who register after December 30, 2019 need to request a ballot – they will not be mailed one automatically.